Iran–China 25-year Cooperation Program: National Internet

 A member of Iranian Islamic Consultative Assembly said in June 2020 that in the draft document "cooperation in the development of cyberspace" has been listed and noted that using National Information Network offensive sites and databases can be filtered.

 Chinese military presence

-According to the Petroleum Economist report of September 2019, the investment comes with a discount on oil purchases, prioritizing China in implementing development projects and allowing 5,000 Chinese (foreign) security forces to be present on Iranian soil.
+According to the Petroleum Economist report of September 2019, the investment comes with a huge discount on oil, gas and petrochemical purchases, prioritizing China in implementing development projects and allowing 5,000 Chinese (foreign) security forces to be present on Iranian soil.
 There is also talk of deepening military cooperation, according to The New York Times.
 The draft includes joint military exercises and training, research and weapons development, and intelligence sharing.
 The reason being to stop terrorism, trafficking in persons and drugs, and cross-border crimes.
 Those reports were categorically denied by Iranian authorities on numerous occasions.
 Article 146 of the Iranian constitution forbids the presence of foreign military bases on Iranian soil, even for peaceful purposes.